Avalanche of early votes transforming 2020 election

 That gives Democrats a tactical advantage in the final stretch of the campaign.
 In many critical battleground states, Democrats have “banked” a chunk of their voters and can turn their time and money toward harder-to-find infrequent voters.

-But it does not necessarily mean Democrats will lead in votes by the time ballots are counted.
+But it does not necessarily mean Democrats will lead in votes when ballots are counted.
 Both parties anticipate a swell of Republican votes on Election Day that could, in a matter of hours, dramatically shift the dynamic.

 “The Republican numbers are going to pick up,” said John Couvillon, a GOP pollster who is tracking early voting.
 “The question is at what velocity, and when?”